 • identify if and what kind of control measures should be implemented

-• check the effectiveness of your existing control measures.
+• check the effectiveness of your existing control measures, and then update procedures where necessary.

 Look at any past injuries, illnesses and near miss information, too.